selfire1/goodsidian/README.md

 # Goodsidian
-Goodsidian takes updates to your shelves on [Goodreads](https://www.goodreads.com/) and formats them to a note in[Obsidian](https://obsidian.md/).
+Goodsidian takes updates to your shelves on [Goodreads](https://www.goodreads.com/) and formats them to a note in [Obsidian](https://obsidian.md/).

 ## Overview
 Goodsidian extracts data from your "currently-reading" and "read" Goodreads rss feeds.
 That data then gets formatted and creates (if a new book) or updates (if book is read) a note in your Obsidian vault.